BobHop/PochoirMaker/README.md

 But I'm a lazy guy and I hate it when, after a few years, a useful script stops working because some dependency update broke it...
 So I compiled PochoirMaker into a sexy 59 MB .exe, thanks to PyInstaller.
 Anyone with a decent Windows PC can use the .exe, you don't need Python, there's nothing to install, it's all self-contained and portable.

 ### 🛠️ How to use

+*Foreword: The source picture you choose matters a lot.
+Although PochoirMaker helps getting the best contrast and clarity from complicated images, its magic won't always work on a bad source.
+You may also want to first remove or simplify the background and unimportant parts of the picture, using your favorite image editor.
+It can save some time and make your work in PochoirMaker easier.*

 On opening PochoirMaker you will be prompted to select an input file, then you will see the black & white filtered image (no, you can't zoom in or out – sorry about that).
 Try different values for **Simplification and Median** to stylize the shapes to your liking.
 My go-to setting is Simplification: 1 and Median: 3.